GuidanceMantras/GuidanceMantras/README.md

 ### Chain of effects in life
 - will be added with diagram

+### Each year
+- Always have a target/goal for next year in life/professional life
+- Always have a financial target for next few years in life

 ### Decision Making
 - if you want to make any decision in your life please follow below approach
 - Do not allow your emotions to influence your decisions